Stablecoins, $CRCL, and Cardano...

 June 19, 2025 | Categories: Crypto DeFi Staking Interoperability Cross-Chain Regulation Stablecoins Adoption

 When we say stablecoins, what’s the first thing that comes to mind… Something that's stable, something that isn’t volatile, something that’s safe?
-If your mind drifted towards any of these conclusions you’re on the right track.
-Allow us to fill in some gaps, to truly help you grasp the value that stablecoins bring to financial services, banking and ultimately our new era of finance that we’re being ushered into.
+If your mind drifted towards any of these conclusions you’re on the right track - but allow us to fill in some gaps, to truly help you grasp the value that stablecoins bring to financial services, banking and ultimately our new era of finance that we’re being ushered into.

 Stablecoins by definition are a type of cryptocurrency designed to maintain a stable value having been pegged to an asset.
 When a stablecoin is described as “pegged,” this means its value is designed to remain equal to or closely tied to the value of another asset.
 The term “peg” refers to a fixed or targeted exchange rate between the stablecoin and the reference asset, ensuring that the stablecoin’s price remains stable relative to the asset.

 For example, a dollar-backed stablecoin like USDC, created by Circle Internet Group ($CRCL), is pegged to the US dollar at a 1:1 ratio meaning 1 USDC = $1.
-If you see a gold-backed stablecoin like PAXG, this would be pegged to the price of one troy ounce of gold, so 1 PAXG = the market price of one ounce of gold.
+With a gold-backed stablecoin like PAXG, this would be pegged to the price of one troy ounce of gold, so 1 PAXG = the market price of one ounce of gold.

 Now you might asking yourself, how is the peg maintained?
 Pegs are maintained through various mechanisms, depending on the type of stablecoin.
 Stablecoins breaks down into four categories: